SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Rainbow took a second to answer, looking at the dress from a few angles.
 "I think it looks good, how does it compare to the dress you're wearing, Pinkie?"

 "Oh, I didn't think to compare them, why?"
-Pinkie asked.

-"Well, if you're wearing the dress she made you, and she's wearing this dress, shouldn't they go together," Rainbow said.
+"Well, if you're wearing the dress she made you, and she's wearing this dress, shouldn't they go together."

 "Oh, like take inspiration from it?"
-Pinkie said.

-"Yea," Rainbow said.
+"Yeah."

 "Hold on a sec, I'll get my dress out," Pinkie said before she went to her closet and rummaged through it, moments later coming back with her dress.

 Pinkie held up the dress next to the one they were making for Rarity.

-Pinkie's dress was pink with 2 layers, one going to within an inch of the floor and the 2nd going halfway down the dress.
+Pinkie's dress was pink with two layers, one going to within an inch of the floor and the second going halfway down the dress.
 It had light blue stitching about an inch from the bottom of each layer that ran along the dress.
 Going from one side to the other on her chest was a darker pink ribbon with a light blue bow in the center.

 Rainbow looked at the dresses, thinking of ideas to improve the dress.